vijaysharma9/wpjmcl/readme.txt

 = 1.15.1 =
 * Fix - Company download link when previewing.
-* Dev - Moved company_manager_company_submitted to match WPJM core.
+* Dev - Moved company_listings_company_submitted to match WPJM core.

 = 1.15.0 =
 * Feature - Force apply with company setting will now force before applications plugin can be used as well.